BenjaminRLabVIEWExtensions/lvshortcut_provider/README.md

 If you’re interested in learning more about this framework, please visit the [LabVIEW Project Providers group](https://forums.ni.com/t5/LabVIEW-Project-Providers/bd-p/bymqyodmkc) on the NI Community.

 The LabVIEW Shortcut Provider is a primary LabVIEW Project Provider, responsible for putting one or more new shortcut item types into the project tree.

+## INI File Signer

+Each provider contains an INI file that describes the supported type as well as the interfaces that are defined for that provider.
+Supported type represents the type ID (GUID) of the project item the provider applies to.

+The INI file for the LabVIEW Shortcut Provider will look like:

+`[Provider]=
+SupportedType={08DCC3D2-2795-4EAC-AB66-1A269B67C835}
+Alias=Shortcut
+ItemInterfaceVI=..\LVProjectShortcut\LVProjectShortcut_Item_Interface.vi
+CreateNewWizardInterfaceVI=..\LVProjectShortcut\LVProjectShortcut_CreateNewWizard_Interface.vi
+ProviderInterfaceVI=..\LVProjectShortcut\LVProjectShortcut_Provider_Interface.vi
+CreateNewWizardHost=Source
+IsPrimary=1
+LicenseName=None
+InterfaceVersion=1.0
+Signature=`

+Where the SupportedType specifies a GUID that represents the type of project item.
+As we created a new type of item, a new GUID has been chosen {08DCC3D2-2795-4EAC-AB66-1A269B67C835}.

+The INI file needs to be signed.
+Based on [this Lavag discussion](https://lavag.org/topic/18545-i-have-taken-the-first-step-towards-unofficially-opening-up-the-project-provider-framework/) you can find the code in the support folder.
+The signed INI file is placed in the `Providers\GProviders` folder in order to be loaded by LabVIEW.

 <div align="right">(<a href="#top">back to top</a>)</div>